Mikko Ruutu

-Mikko Ruutu (born September 10, 1978 in Vantaa, Finland) is a retired Finnish ice hockey forward.
+Mikko Ruutu (born September 10, 1978 in Vantaa, Finland) is a retired Finnish ice hockey forward who is currently working as the Director of European Scouting for the Ottawa Senators.

+Career

 Ruutu played for HIFK and Jokerit in the Finnish SM-liiga, earning a silver medal with HIFK and the SM-liiga championship with Jokerit in 2002.
-He was drafted by the Ottawa Senators as their 7th round pick in the 1999 NHL Entry Draft, but his only season in North America was for Clarkson University in the NCAA league.
+He was drafted by the Ottawa Senators as their 7th round pick in the 1999 NHL entry draft, but his only season in North America was for Clarkson University in the NCAA league.
 He has since retired from professional hockey because of his broken knee.
 He is currently working as the Director of European Scouting for the Ottawa Senators.

+Personal life

 Mikko Ruutu has two brothers, Jarkko, a former NHL player who retired in 2014, and Tuomo, a former NHL player who retired in 2017.